 In our archive you may find information concerning earlier trading periods.to the archive search

 The EU Auctioning Regulation ensures that ETS participants have harmonized, non-discriminatory and cost-efficient access to the European primary market for emission allowances.
-Not least due to the positive experience in Germany during the second trading period, the existing infrastructures of the secondary market will also be used in auctions in the third trading period.
+Thanks to the positive experience in Germany during the second trading period, the existing infrastructures of the secondary market are also used in auctions in the current third trading period.
 All over the EU, auctions take place only on trading platforms that are part of a regulated market.
 For the auctions of aviation allowances, the same rules and procedures apply.

-The Regulation allows not only for the commissioning of a common trading platform by the European Commission and Member States, but also for the option for Member States to operate their own platform - an option taken up not only by Germany, but also the United Kingdom and Poland.
-Germany as well as the United Kingdom have already set up an own platform.
+The Regulation allows not only for the commissioning of a common trading platform by the European Commission and Member States, but also for the option for Member States to operate their own platform - an option taken up not only by Germany, but also by the United Kingdom and Poland.
+Germany as well as the United Kingdom have already set up their own platforms.
 Thus, in the third trading period, bidders have the choice to use the platform best suited to their needs.
 Additionally, different trading platforms stimulate the competition in the secondary market.
-The framework provides an important level playing field, including the coordination of auction calendars, uniform and non-discriminative access and a single auction monitor for all platforms during the third trading period.
+The framework provides an important level playing field, including the coordination of auction calendars, uniform and non-discriminative access for all platforms during the third trading period.

 Auctions are held by using the established single-round, uniform-price procedure and a closed order book.
 This simple and robust procedure protects against market manipulation and was used already for German auctions during the second trading period.
 The uniform price procedure means that all successful bidders pay the same price (see also the following figure).
 However, there are differences, for example, in the type of products to be auctioned.
 In the third trading period, Member States may only choose between those contracts for immediate delivery (spot) and those with a maximum of five-day delivery (five-day future).

-The EU Auctioning Regulation contains minimum requirements for appropriate access control.
+The EU Auctioning Regulation contains minimum requirements for providing fair access to the auctions.
 This is intended to boost bidder numbers, in particular from installation and aircraft operators participating in emissions trading.
 Additionally, the reliability and integrity of the auction procedure must be guaranteed.
 The access requirements follow secondary market practice and permit also those persons not participating as operators in emissions trading to access the auctions.
 Alongside direct online participation, the EU Auctioning Regulation also permits indirect access via licensed financial intermediaries.
-Financial institutions and investment companies can take on this role as long as they are in possession of the required licenses.

-In line with the practice, which has proved itself in the second trading period, trade participants, who already have been registered with the secondary market at the European Energy Exchange (EEX), are also able to participate in the auctions easily and at no further authorisation costs.
-However, the trading participants have to confirm with the exchange that they are entitled to participate in primary market auctions of emission allowances according to the EU Regulation.
-The EEX provides the relevant forms and information about the authorisation on their website.
-Generally, the fees for the participation in auction procedures must not exceed comparable standard fees on the secondary market.
+In line with the practice, which has proved itself in the second trading period, trade participants, who are already registered to trade on the secondary market at the European Energy Exchange (EEX), may also participate in the auctions easily and at no further authorisation costs.
+Nonetheless, the trading participants have to confirm with the exchange that they are entitled to participate in primary market auctions of emission allowances according to the EU Regulation.
+Generally, the fees for the participation in the auctions must not exceed comparable standard fees on the secondary market.